Tiny Fish, Mighty Purpose

 • Atlantic Coast

-After years of advocacy from anglers and recreational fishing business leaders, the Atlantic States Marine Fisheries Commission voted unanimously in August 2020 to implement “ecological reference points” in menhaden management and account for the small baitfish’s impact on fish all the way up the food chain, leaving enough menhaden in the water to support the coastwide striped bass population.
-This is key for our recreational fishing opportunities, because studies show that menhaden reduction fishing contributes to a nearly 30-percent decline in striped bass numbers.
+After years of advocacy from anglers and recreational fishing business leaders, the Atlantic States Marine Fisheries Commission voted unanimously in August 2020 to implement “ecological reference points” (ERPs) in menhaden management to account for the small baitfish’s impact on predators all the way up the food chain, leaving enough menhaden in the water to support the coastwide striped bass population.
+This is key for our recreational fishing opportunities, because studies show that menhaden reduction fishing contributes to a nearly 30 percent decline in striped bass numbers.

-In recent years, anglers in northern Atlantic coastal waters, especially off of New York, have observed a robust rise in menhaden predators such as striped bass, bluefin tuna, and humpback whales, partly due to nearshore protections for these essential forage fish – now implemented by every Atlantic state except Virginia.
+Also, while anglers in northern Atlantic coastal waters, especially off of New York, observed a robust rise in menhaden and their predators such as striped bass, bluefin tuna, and humpback whales for several years, numbers appear to have diminished starting in 2024.
+The previous rise in nearshore fish populations was partly due to coastal protections for these essential forage fish – now implemented by every Atlantic state except Virginia.
+The reason for the more recent decline has not yet been determined, but could include fishing pressure, climate change, and normal cyclical patterns.
+Our menhaden conservation efforts include supporting continued improvements to the management model to benefit striped bass populations and pushing for catch quotas that align with the ERP framework and the best available science.

-Source: Fishing events for 8 vessels derived from Global Fishing Watch using AIS data; net spill and buffer data from Virginia Marine Resources Commission
+Source: Source: Fishing events for 8 vessels derived from Global Fishing Watch using AIS data; buffer data from Virginia Marine Resources Commission

 Our Coalition